Nest Building Red Leafcutter Bee carries pieces of leaves to the nest, has an encounter with a wasp. Eventually seals nest with small leaves, tightly.

 To fold and press neatly over the egg and pollen, then nibbles it and does a good job sealing the cell.

 She turned around in the nest and used her legs to press the leaf into place.
+Sticking it with her saliva to the sides.
 Note those nippers that cut the leaves.

 Takes off from the nest and watchers carefully.Note the first nest that was build next to this one.